 When is The Last Kingdom season five on Netflix?

 It is yet to be confirmed whether The Last Kingdom will be returning for a fifth season on Netflix.
-The streaming service will probably want to assess the popularity of the series before they commit to making more episodes.
+The streaming service will no doubt come to a decision soon based on the popularity of the latest episodes.

+Speaking to RadioTimes.com at our live The Last Kingdom Q&A, executive producer Nigel Marchant said: “We’re very hopeful, we’d love to do a season five.
+I think all of us want to tell a story and it’s always much more satisfying if you can tell a complete story throughout all the various seasons.
+I think I speak for everyone when I say that we really do love making it.”

 We’ll update this page with new information about season five as it comes in.